 A person may enter into an agreement to seal something to the other which may have no actual existence but which he is to acquire, produce or manufacture in future.
-For example, a cultivator may acquire, produce or manufacture in future.
 For example, a cultivator may agree to sell the crop that he has sown.